franzheidl/bookmarks.chocmixin/README.md

 If the Bookmarks window is already open, you can alternatively click the `Add Bookmark` button.

 ## Opening a bookmark
 Bring up the Bookmarks window by selecting `Go > Bookmarks > Show Bookmarks` or using `alt-cmd-ctrl-b`.
-Use the `Arrow Down` / `Arrow Up` keys to select the bookmark to open and doubleclick or hit `Enter` to open it.
+Use the `Arrow Down` / `Arrow Up` keys to select the bookmark to open and double click or hit `Enter` to open it.

-## Editing a bookmark, bookmarking direcotories
+## Editing a bookmark, bookmarking directories
 Click the Edit icon of the bookmark you want to edit:

 To bookmark a directory, simply edit the path to point to a directory.
 There is unfortunately no way to directly bookmark a directory.
-When you have edited a bookmark, the mixin will check for its type and validate its existance.
+When you have edited a bookmark, the mixin will check for its type and validate its existence.

 ---